What is a service level agreement?

 Considerations for SLA metrics

-When defining SLA metrics for your organization, remember that the goal of performance measurement is to motivate the appropriate behavior from both stakeholders — the service provider and customer.
+When defining SLA metrics for your organization, remember that the goal of performance measurement is to motivate the appropriate behavior from both stakeholders — the service provider and the customer.
 The metrics should only reflect factors that are within the service provider’s control and are easy to gather.
 But both parties should refrain from metrics or measurements that accrue and store large amounts of data.
 That being said, including too few metrics can also pose a problem, as missing even one could make it look as if the terms of the contract have been breached.

 Your top priority should be to establish a proper baseline — otherwise, the metrics won’t be useful.
 This baseline will likely need to be revisited from time to time (using the processes specified in the periodic review and change processes section of the SLA).